 The Cost of Orthodontics

 We believe that everyone deserves an amazing smile, and don’t want finances to stand in the way.
 We offer flexible, in-house, interest-free payment plans and a discount for payment in full.
 We also offer discounts for patients who elect to see us even if we don't participate with their insurance, and discounts if they have no insurance at all.
+Courtesies are also extended to multiple members within the family along with those that have more than one phase while in treatment with our practice.

 During your complimentary initial consultation, we’ll discuss your tentative treatment options, your primary concerns, and your ultimate goals regarding treatment.
 Schedule your appointment at our Frederick, MD orthodontic office today!